How does a pregnancy develop?

-Pregnancy happen when semen gets into the vagina or in contact with the vulva.
-Oral sex, anal sex, masturbation, body rubbing and kissing does not cause pregnancy – unless sperm gets in contact with the vagina.
+Pregnancy happens when the semen gets into the vagina or in contact with the vulva.
+Oral sex, anal sex, masturbation, body rubbing, and kissing do not cause pregnancy – unless sperm gets in contact with the vagina.

 Can Pre-ejaculate Cause Pregnancy?

-Pre-ejaculate is the liquid that oozes out of the penis during sexual excitement before ejaculation, when semen spurts out.
+Pre-ejaculate is the liquid that oozes out of the penis during sexual excitement before ejaculation when semen spurts out.
 It’s also called “pre-cum.”
-Pre-ejaculate usually does not contain sperm, but in some men a very small amount of sperm may be found in their pre-ejaculate.
-So the chance of getting pregnant from pre-ejaculate is much less than the chance of getting pregnant from semen, but there’s still a very small chance.
+Pre-ejaculate usually does not contain sperm, but in some men, a minimal amount of sperm may be found in their pre-ejaculate.
+So the chance of getting pregnant from pre-ejaculate is much less than the chance of getting pregnant from semen, but there’s still a minimal chance.

 How long does it take to get pregnant after sex?

 Pregnancy does not start immediately after sex.
-It can take the sperm up to 6 days to reach the female egg (ovum) and fertilize it.
-Then it can take another 6-10 days for the fertilized egg to travel to the uterus and implant in the lining of the uterus wall.
-The fertilized egg then start secreting human chorionic gonadotropin to keep the pregnancy in tact.
-This hormone is detected by urine and blood tests, and usually confirms pregnancy.
+It can take the sperm up to 6 days to reach the female egg (ovum) and fertilise it.
+Then it can take another 6-10 days for the fertilised egg to travel to the uterus and implant in the lining of the uterus wall.
+The fertilised egg then starts secreting human chorionic gonadotropin to keep the pregnancy intact.
+This hormone is detected by urine and blood tests and usually confirms pregnancy.